-Diversity workshops gaining popularity in Minnesota
+Demand for diversity training is on the rise in Minnesota

-A group of St. Thomas University students recently met at a workshop to consider the role of race, gender and bias in their campus life.
+A group of University of St. Thomas students recently met at a workshop to consider the role of race, gender and bias in their campus life.

-The session, led by Ann Phibbs, president and founder of Strategic Diversity Iniatives, was one of a growing number of workshops on unconscious bias, diversity and inclusion making the rounds through corporations, nonprofits, government agencies and schools at a time of heightened attention around equality.
+The session, led by Anne Phibbs, president and founder of Strategic Diversity Initiatives, was one of a growing number of workshops on unconscious bias, diversity and inclusion making the rounds through corporations, nonprofits, government agencies and schools at a time of heightened attention around equality.

-American companies spend an estimated $8 billion a year on diversity and inclusion training, according the consulting firm McKinsey & Co.
+American companies spend an estimated $8 billion a year on diversity and inclusion training, according to the consulting firm McKinsey & Co.

 Police departments in Minneapolis, St. Paul and other cities began the training several years ago on how to address personal biases as racially charged incidents brought more scrutiny of law enforcement.
 Starbucks shut down its locations for four hours to hold bias training for employees after two black men who had not placed an order were arrested at a Philadelphia store.